The-Capstone-Project/Clearch/README.md

 └── test.py
 ```

-## Description of Functionality 📝
+## Description 📝

-Clearch is designed as a command-line search engine utilizing various AI models.
-The main logic of the project resides in the `src` directory, while specific implementations of AI models are found in the `src/llms` directory.
+Clearch is a command-line search engine utilizing various AI models.
+The main logic of the project resides in the `src` directory, while specific implementations of the AI models are found in the `src/llms` directory.
 Each file in `src/llms` corresponds to a specific AI model:

 - **gemini.rs**: Implements the Gemini model.
 - **claude.rs**: Implements the Claude model.